Special Educational Needs and Disabilities

 Activities outside of the Classroom

-The Special Educational Needs and Disabilities Co-ordinator (SENDCo) at the Danesholme Infant Academy is Mr Shaun Love.
+The Special Educational Needs and Disabilities Co-ordinator (SENDCO) at the Danesholme Infant Academy is Mrs D Reynolds.

-The SENDCo works with class teachers and support staff to ensure that the needs of all pupils in the school are met.
+This Academy SEND information report was reviewed on 12th October 2023.
+The SENDCO works with class teachers and support staff to ensure that the needs of all pupils in the school are met.

 Details about admission arrangements for all pupils, including those with SEND can be found on our Admissions page.

 Academy Advisory Council Please visit out AAC page to find out more information about the Academy Advisory Council.

 More information about Northamptonshire County Council’s support for Special Education Needs and Disability can be found here:-